 Define a process i participating in a mutual exclusion protocol to cycle through the stages noncritical section, entry protocol, critical section, and exit protocol, in that order, as explained in Section 9.
 Modelled as an LTS, its visible actions will be en_i , ln_i , ec_i and lc_i , of entering and leaving its (non)critical section.
-Put ln_i in B to make leaving the critical section a blocking action.
+Put ln_i in B to make leaving the noncritical section a blocking action.
 The environment blocking it is my way of allowing the client process to stay in its noncritical section forever.
 This is the manner in which the requirement optionality is captured in reactive temporal logic.
-On the other hand, ec_i should not be in B, for one does not consider the starvation-freedom property of a mutual exclusion protocol to be violated simply because the client process refuses to enter the critical section is in fact under control of the client process, it is assumed that it will not stay in the critical section forever.
-In the models of this paper this can be simply achieved by leaving lc_i outside B. Hence $B := \{ln_i \mid i = 1, \ldots, N\}$.
+On the other hand, ec; should not be in B, for one does not consider the starvation-freedom property of a mutual exclusion protocol to be violated simply because the client process refuses to enter the critical section when allowed by the protocol.
+Likewise, en_i is not in B. Although exiting the critical section is in fact under control of the client process, it is assumed that it will not stay in the critical section forever.
+In the models of this paper this can be simply achieved by leaving lc_i outside B. Hence $B := \{ ln_i \mid i = 1, ..., N \}.$